-My views are that people are throwing Electronic products but it can come again in use.
-Hence E-waste problem can be solved and also people can get affordable Computers made from Electronic waste.
+My views are that people are throwing Electronic products as a waste but it can be re-used.
+Hence E-waste problem can be solved and also people can get affordable computers made from Electronic waste.
 It solves two problems at a time if seen carefully.

 6.From where do you get this E waste for making your computers?

-I take e-waste from offices, schools, residences and individuals as they replace old machines with new ones.
-I am working with my father and brother, and we have collectively built around 70 computers from e-waste in the past two years.
+I take e-waste from offices, schools, housing societies and individuals as they replace old machines with new ones.
+I am working with my father and brother and we have collectively built around 70 computers from e-waste in the past two years.
 The assembled computers are sold in my father’s shop.
 Besides, we also use references from people and friends to sell the refurbished computers.